 Lower Whitney St in south Gardner, a low area of road adjacent to a marsh and stream.

-The area where Parker, Ash and Monadnock Streets meet could be flooded if a rain event exceeds culvert capacity.
+The area where West, Ash and Monadnock Streets meet could be flooded if a rain event exceeds culvert capacity.

 The area where Chestnut and Main Streets meet, also called Union Square, could be at risk of road flooding and washouts.